scrapy/scrapy/docs/topics/api.rst

        Return an immutable copy of the current settings.

        Alias for a :meth:`~freeze` call in the object returned by :meth:`copy`

+    .. method:: getpriority(name)

+       Return the current numerical priority value of a setting, or ``None`` if the given ``name`` does not exist.

+       :param name: the setting name
+       :type name: string

+    .. method:: maxpriority()

+       Return the numerical value of the highest priority present throughout all settings, or the numerical value for ``default`` from :attr:`~scrapy.settings.SETTINGS_PRIORITIES` if there are no settings
+       stored.

 .. _topics-api-spiderloader: